 These are the places I’ve seen designers struggle, and have struggled myself in making the case for design.
 Hopefully this is helpful and empowering as you take on the messiness of influencing your company’s roadmap.
 Your users will thank you for taking the time to build a case well, and you’ll earn a much stronger reputation as a designer or design manager in the process.

-We would like to thank Amanda for contributing to our blog with her article.
+Note: Thank to Amanda for contributing to our blog with this article.